 All charities and businesses alike are scoping how they can reduce their carbon emissions.

-Efforts to decarbonise air travel face significant headwinds due to large technical barriers associated with removing or replacing jet fuel, however there are promising signs of low carbon innovation that we hope to benefit from over the next couple of decades.
+Efforts to decarbonise air travel face significant headwinds due to large technical barriers associated with removing or replacing jet fuel.
+However, there are promising signs of low-carbon innovation that we hope to benefit from over the next couple of decades.
+Not only do we aspire to reduce our emissions to Net Zero by 2050, but we also hope to inspire our partners, supporters, suppliers, and other stakeholders to take action.

 We appointed Positive Planet in 2022 to measure our carbon emissions.
 We have made a commitment to measure our carbon emissions every year to ensure we are true to our targets.